 Mr. Grylls’ antics in the wilderness, remind me of Johnny Weissmuller’s Tarzan back in the day.
-Of course Tesco makes it unnecessary to eat scorpions, but that only adds to the frisson we feel when Bear tucks into bushtucker.
+Of course Tesco makes it unnecessary to eat scorpions, but doesn’t that only add to the frisson of watching Bear tuck into ‘bush-tucker’?

 I think anyone, Bear included, would struggle to express themselves constructively on a housing estate in Skelmersdale (where Grayson met with some lads), without landing in trouble.